 Week 1: Black and Autistic

-Week 2: Black and in IEP Meetings
+Week 2: Race Discrimination in IEP Meetings and During IEP Process

 Week 3: System Racism and Diagnostics